 Flowing more than 125 miles from glaciers in the Canadian Cascade Mountains, through old-growth forests and farmlands to Skagit Bay in the Puget Sound, the Skagit River is one of western Washington’s largest rivers.
-It is one of the few rivers that sustain its entire original salmon species: Chinook, Chum, Coho, Pink, and Sockeye.
+It is one of the few rivers that sustain its entire original wild salmon species: Chinook, Chum, Coho, Pink, and Sockeye.

 What is now known as north west Washington state was home to a number of Native American tribes known as Coast Salish, which comprised two linguistic groups: the Straits, including the Clallam, Lummi, Samish, and Semiahmoo tribes; and the Lushootseed, including the Tulalip Tribes, Lummi, Swinomish and Upper Skagit.
 The rivers and the sound sustained the culture that inhabited the area and the tribes flourished, thanks to the bounty of such natural resources as salmon, shellfish, sea mammals, upland game, camas root, and cedar trees.